Bachmann1234/diff_cover/README.rst

 -----------------

 Contributions are very welcome.
 The easiest way is to fork this repo, and then make a pull request from your fork.
-The first time you make a pull request, you may be asked to sign a Contributor Agreement.

 NOTE: ``diff-quality`` supports a plugin model, so new tools can be integrated without requiring changes to this repo.
 See the section "Adding `diff-quality``